apauley/apauley.github.io/_posts/2015-04-21-what-is-the-essence-of-quality-code.md

 generally easier to [maintain](https://en.wikipedia.org/wiki/Maintainability) and less likely to be buggy.

-Elegance and simplicity is the aspect I value most, because it seems that all aspects of code quality require simplicity, or is at least vastly improved by simple and elegant code.
+Elegance and simplicity are the aspects I value most, because it seems that all aspects of code quality require simplicity, or is at least vastly improved by simple and elegant code.